ICY105/DatapackEnergy/README.md

 energy.receive
-  Enables a machine to receive energy (ie. a consumer of power) A storage medium (ie. battery) can have both send and receive.
+  Enables a machine to receive energy (ie. a consumer of power)

+A storage medium (ie. battery) can have both send and receive.
-  Batteries to not transfer power between each other to avoid infinite loops.
+Batteries do not transfer power between each other to avoid infinite loops.
 Machines will transfer energy when adjacent, without the need for cables.
 ```

 ```